israel-007/arbitrage_calculator/README.md

 # NOTE

-It is possible both outcome fails as you cant always be 100% right on sport beting.
+It is possible both outcome fails as you can't always be 100% right on sport betting.

 ## Bet Wisely